SubstrateChess/pallet-chess/README.md

 As soon as Opponent calls `join_match`, an equal deposit is made from their account.

 The winner of the match receives both deposits as reward.
-In case of draws, both deposits are returned to each player.
+In case of draws, both players get their deposits back.

 ### Extrinsic Weights